Stochastic Sign Descent Methods: New Algorithms and Better Theory: Convergence Theory

 Consider distributed training where each machine $n\in\{1,2,\dots,M\}$ has its own loss function $f_n(x)$.
 We argue that in this setting even signGD (with full-batch gradients and no noise) can fail to converge.
 Indeed, let us multiply each loss function $f_n(x)$ of $n$th node by an arbitrary positive scalars $w_n>0$.
 Then the landscape (in particular, stationary points) of the overall loss function

 can change arbitrarily while the iterates of signGD remain the same as the master server aggregates the same signs $\sign(w_n\nabla f_n(x))=\sign\nabla f_n(x)$ regardless of the scalars $w_n>0$.
 Thus, distributed signGD is unable to sense the weights $w_n>0$ modifying total loss function $f^w$ and cannot guarantee approximate stationary point unless loss functions $f_n$ have some special structures.
+This scaling invariance prevents a general convergence guarantee for arbitrary heterogeneous local objectives when only sign information is communicated.
+We therefore analyze the method below in the homogeneous setting, where every worker has an unbiased stochastic gradient oracle for the same objective.